 All my life, I’ve loved climbing trees.
 When I was thirteen, I said the word “gay” out loud in the branches of a Southern live oak in the backyard.

 I could climb to the top and look out over the horse pasture and my mother’s garden.
 I said it there so no one would hear me.
-I knew what it meant and I knew it was forbidden, like curse words, but I also understood it was a secret.
+I knew what it meant and I knew it was forbidden, like curse words, but I also understood it was a secret, something that couldn’t even be shared among friends.
 As self-protective animals, we instinctively hide our weakest parts without knowing fully what they are.
-Without grasping its implications, I knew it was not something I could run tell my parents or sister about.
-It was something I had to keep to myself.

 It wasn’t momentous.
-It wasn’t a realization, nothing close to self-identification.
+It wasn’t a realization and nothing close to self-identification.
 The concept of selfhood was still in embryo for me.
 I was just what I was told to be.

 My parents were medical missionaries and often traveled to other congregations to talk about the Christian orphanage they founded in Zambia, so I got a fair sampling of the various micro-sects of conservative Christianity.
 The general consensus was that gay people were against God.
 It’s not that they were unaware of the Bible’s mandate, like people in Africa — people who, with white missionary instruction, could be saved once they heard the Word.
 No, gay people were actively against the Bible.
 They had heard the Word and rejected it.
 They were not “lost,” nor were they used as one of the caricatures of non-Christian people we studied in order to more effectively share our faith with them.
 There was this underlying sense that you should not try to save a gay person or even appraoch one because they were dangerous.
 They were enemies of Christ, disfigurations of something holy.
 That holy thing, I later learned, was heterosexual marriage — the purest representation of God on earth.